-- 1 The ratings shown in this report are deposit ratings, senior long-term debt ratings when available and BCA. - 2 The aforementioned quick fix to the capital requirement regulation was approved in the European Parliament in June 2020, aimed at supporting the credit flow to SMEs and households, and mitigating the impact of the lockdown because of the coronavirus pandemic on capital. - 3 Not including H1 2020 net income. - 4 See Moody's Adjustment to Increase the Risk Weightings of Sovereign Debt Securities in the Analysis of Banks: Frequently Asked Questions. - 5 Targeted long-term refinancing operations.
+- 1 The ratings shown in this report are deposit ratings, senior long-term debt ratings when available and BCA. - 2 The aforementioned quick fix to the capital requirement regulation resulted in a reduction in risk weighting factors for loans to SMEs.
+It was approved in the European Parliament in June 2020, aimed at supporting the credit flow to SMEs and households, and mitigating the impact of the lockdown because of the coronavirus pandemic on capital. - 3 See Moody's Adjustment to Increase the Risk Weightings of Sovereign Debt Securities in the Analysis of Banks: Frequently Asked Questions. - 4 Targeted long-term refinancing operations.